httpie/desktop/README.md

 # HTTPie for Desktop

-In this repository we publish releases of [HTTPie for Desktop](https://httpie.io/product).
+In this repository, we publish releases of [HTTPie for Desktop](https://httpie.io/product).

 ## Linux